franklang/foundation-zurb-template/readme.md

 This is a fork of the official ZURB Template for use with [Foundation for Sites](http://foundation.zurb.com/sites).
 People from ZURB use the intitial template to deliver static code to their clients.
 This fork has a Gulp-powered build system with these features:

-- Defined coding styles with .editorconfig
+- Defined coding styles using .editorconfig file
 - ~~Handlebars HTML templates with Panini~~ replaced with:
   - Twig (Twig.js) template engine
   - Vue.js progressive JS framework